sonjaheikkinen/mapGenerator/documentation/userManual.md

 ## Installation and starting the program

+Currently the program can only be installed and started using the command line.
+You may need to install some other things before the project can work (atleast java and gradle).

+1. Download or clone the project from [Github](https://github.com/sonjaheikkinen/mapGenerator). **Download**: Press "Code" -> "Download ZIP" and then extract the zip file in the folder you want it to go. **Clone**: Press "Code" and copy the ssh address from the field.
+Then go to the folder you want to put the project in and run command "git clone *address*".
+2. Go into folder "mapGenerator" (should be under another mapGenerator or mapGenerator-master, unless you renamed the folder you cloned this project).
+You should now be in a folder that contains folders src, build, config etc.
+3. Run command "gradle run".
+If it does not work, check if you are missing some dependencies, install them and try again.

 ## Using the program

 * New maps can be created by pressing the button "New map".
 As default, the graphic UI will show you the simple biome map.